techcow2/Tips-Tricks-for-AI-Coder/README.md

 6. **When You Accidentally Delete Something:**
    - Use this: “I lost the [file], please restore it so that the project looks and functions exactly as it was.”
-   - Example: “I lost the style.css file, please restore it so the website looks and functions exactly as it did before.”
+   - Example: “I lost the style.css file, please restore it so the project looks and functions exactly as it did before.”

    It's important to let the AI know what file you lost and give it some context (e.g., “This file handled all the styling for my homepage”).
 While the AI might not restore the file perfectly, it’ll often provide enough to get things back on track.